-Accenture FinTech Innovation Lab, a global accelerator programme for financial technology startups that needs to keep track of progress of the achievements of businesses it has supported, has embraced the benefits of using AI to achieve this.
+Accenture FinTech Innovation Lab, a global accelerator program for financial technology startups that needs to keep track of the progress of the achievements of businesses it has supported, has embraced the benefits of using AI to achieve this.
 It’s done so after more traditional methods fell short of providing the information and insight required.
-The same approach could be used to keep up with news around multiple competitors.
+The same approach could be used to keep up with news about multiple competitors.

 In a different sphere, venture capitalist firm White Star Capital keeps track of patents applied for by competitors to their portfolio brand.